SciCapt/Collatz/README.md

-The basic function of this gives a 3D view of multiple numbers subjected to the Collatz conjecture.
-If the user doesn't already know what the Collatz conjecture is, the 3D graph will make essentially no sense.
+# Code I (3D Display):

-(It is perhaps most instructive to rotate the 3D view to view the 'Bounce Indices' along the horizontal ("x") axis, and the 'Starting Number' along the vertical ("y") axis.
-This will allow the user to simply view the length of the 'lists' (explained below) generated from a given starting number)
+3D Collatz Conjecture Display.py gives a 3D view of multiple numbers subjected to the Collatz conjecture.
+If the user doesn't already know what the Collatz conjecture is, the 3D graph will make essentially no sense (the axes are explained below with some examples in section II).

 Now assuming the user knows about the Collatz conjecture, the 3D graph will still appear excruciating at first.
 The axis of 'Starting Number' will (relative to the input bounds) show the number used on its line.
 For example, if the bounds given were -10 to 10, the index of 0 would be -10, 1 would be -9, etc.